AiviaCommunity/ImageJ-Macros-Utilities/README.md

 Uses an image in ImageJ or Fiji (gradient of colors) to generate a custom LUT coloring compatible with Aivia / Aivia Community, saved as a **text file**.
 Important: input LUT image is expected to have an horizontal gradient.
 Final color coding is done on 256 levels as a maximum.
 Example of use: in ImageJ, use the menu "Image > Color > Display LUTs" and crop the one you want to generate.
-Then run the macro...
+Then run the macro and save window as a text file.
+In Aivia, right-click on the channel of interest > Advanced Coloring > Load Coloring.

 ---